 only for actors, and welcomes artists of any trade.”

 TERM A - Bouffons and Grotesque

 Like the “King’s fool, who, far from being a true madman, was licensed to express truth in all its forms” (J. Lecoq), the Bouffons’ job is to reveal the truth about humanity, to expose what is hidden, always exploring the big collective themes that make up the very essence of society itself: power, science, religion, economy, morality, war etc.

-While still in the world of satire, but closer to home, grottesque characters, rooted in the world of the bouffons, allow for nuanced and grounded performances in this grand theatrical style.
+While still in the world of satire, but closer to home, Grotesque characters, rooted in the world of the Bouffons, allow for nuanced and grounded performances in this grand theatrical style.